-State Participation: Requires federal certification.
-WY requires that its voting systems are tested and certified by an EAC accredited independent testing authority, and have an EAC certification number.
-Applicable Statute(s): "Every electronic voting system adopted for use in Wyoming shallBe certified by the secretary of state."
-WY Stat § 22-11-103 (2019) Applicable Regulation(s): "Before any equipment or software is sold or upgraded, the vendor shall certify in writing to the Wyoming Secretary of State that the equipment or software: (i) Meets Federal Voting Systems Performance and Test Standards.
-The vendor shall include a report from an accredited Independent Testing Authority (ITA), together with the Election Assistance Commission (EAC) certification number, certifying that the system is in compliance with federal standards."
-002-040-012 WY Code R. § 4 (2020) State Certification Process: The Secretary of State establishes rules for the certification of voting systems.
+Applicable Regulation(s): (b) Before any equipment is sold or upgraded, the vendor shall submit the application for certification of voting equipment to the secretary of state for approval. (c) The vendor shall certify in writing to the secretary of state that the equipment: (i) Meets the federal Voluntary Voting System Guidelines (VVSG), to include which version; (ii) Is in compliance with federal standards and meets federal law; (iii) Meets state law; and (iv) Has been certified and implemented in at least two (2) states for use in federal elections in those states. (d) The vendor shall provide the following supporting documentation: (i) A report from an accredited Voting System Test Laboratory (VSTL) certifying the system is in compliance with the VVSG.
+This report is a third party document and shall not be released by the secretary of state but will be deemed confidential; (ii) Evidence of the Election Assistance Commission (EAC) certification; 002-005-012 Wyo.
+Code R. § 2 State Certification Process: The Secretary of State establishes rules for the certification of voting systems.
 These rules cannot prevent the county clerks from following the recommendations of vendors regarding routine maintenance and management of voting systems, as long as these recommendations do not violate the requirements of the Election Code and/or these rules.
 Before any equipment or software is sold or upgraded, the vendor must certify to the Secretary of State that it has been federally certified and tested/used/certified in at least two states for federal elections.
 The Secretary of State may deny or withdraw the certification of equipment for a number of reasons, in which case he or she must provide a written notice or emergency order immediately rescinding certification.
 The Secretary of State must also be notified of any changes, upgrades, or purchases of new equipment.
-WY Stat § 22-11-103 (2019) and 002-040-012 WY Code R. § 4 (2020)
+Wyo.
+Stat.
+Ann. § 22-11-103 (2019) and 002-005-012 Wyo.
+Code R. § 4